Perrshan/Data-Structure-Tutorial/stack.md

 - Type `"quit"` then the program should stop and print the final state of the text.

-- If the user starts a new text and the very first thing they type is `"undo"` then the program should tell the user that there is nothing to undo and then should ask for the next prompt.
+- If the user starts a new text and the very first thing, they type is `"undo"` then the program should tell the user that there is nothing to undo and then should ask for the next prompt.

 - If the user types in anything other than the 3 keywords then the program should tell him that is an invalid input.